elij35/dungeon-crawler/README.md

 ## Setting up the game
-### Start by entering the map you want to play:
+### Start by loading the map:

 - For Simple map type:
-	- load simple.map
+	load simple.map

 - For Simple2 map type:
-	- load simple2.map
+	load simple2.map

 - For Advanced map type:
-	- load advanced.map
+	load advanced.map

-### Once map is loaded
+### Once map has loaded

-- If you wanted to add advanced (allowing mosters to move) type:
+- If you wanted to add advanced (allowing monsters to move) type: advanced
-	- advanced

 - To start the game type:
-	- start
+	start

 ## Game interaction